develosi/crossfit-oxford/README.md

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentor for helpful guidence and the other students in my class who gave tips and advice along the way.

 -   Tutor support at Code Institute for their support.